The Visibility Game is Rigged.

 An Ambition Penalty

-The sum total of social, professional and financial costs the underrecognized face for their ambition (h/t Stefanie O’Connell Rodriguez).
+The sum total of social, professional and financial costs the underrecognized face for their ambition (h/t Stefanie O’Connell).
 Often mislabeled as a “Confidence Gap,” in women and girls.

 or something we haven’t even discovered yet.

-Conclusion: most brands aren’t set up to get your work better seen, understood and trusted BECAUSE they aren’t built to overcome visibility biases and invisibility taxes.
-So, if we want to turn up your visibility’s impact, we have to articulate your brand with both in mind.
+Conclusion: most approaches aren’t set up to get your work better seen, understood and trusted BECAUSE they aren’t built to overcome visibility biases and the Invisibility Tax.
+So, if we want to turn up the influence of your ideas, if we want them to spread at a societal level, we have to approach doing so with both in mind.

 do this instead-07.jpg